Read through our administrator and office staff profiles here!

 Admissions & Records Office

 I am the Admissions Specialist here at Fremont Christian School.
-I began working as a substitute office assistant and then as part of the Extended Care Team, so I had opportunities to build relationships across campus early on.
+I began working as a substitute office assistant and then as part of the Extended Care Team, eventually transitioning into the Admissions & Records Office.
 My team organizes private tours, Open Houses, and more throughout the year for new families to visit campus.
-I love connecting with families and being able to support them through the application process and beyond.
+I love connecting with families and being able to support them through the application process and during their time at FCS.

 Early Education Office